-Are you ready to join the fight for transgender equality?
+Are you ready to join the fight for trans justice?

-- Donate to TRANSform Washington and help drive the collection of even more stories and further these critical public education efforts.
+- Donate to TRANSform Culture and help drive the collection of even more stories and further these critical public education efforts.

 - Learn more about what is happening in your state, and what you can do to help stop anti-trans bills in their tracks.
 We continue to see waves of anti-transgender state bills and ballot initiatives.

 - Write to your representative and urge them to support The Equality Act!
 Not sure what to say?
 Feel free to copy and paste our sample letter.